 Angela Ahrendts is one of the world’s most high-profile business executives.
-In her current role she oversees the retail strategy of Silicon Valley design and technology company Apple.
+In her latest role, she oversaw the retail strategy of Silicon Valley design and technology company Apple.

 In 2013, Ahrendts left her role as chief executive of British luxury brand Burberry, which she helped to transform from a stale trenchcoat brand into a global fashion force by restructuring the business and focusing on digital innovation.